logicalclocks/hops-docs/docs/user_guide/tensorflow/model_serving.rst

 To demonstrate this we provide an example notebook which is also included in the TensorFlow tour. https://github.com/hopshadoop/hops-examples/blob/master/tensorflow/notebooks/Serving/train_and_export_model.ipynb

-In order to serve a TensorFlow model on HopsWorks, the .pb file and the variables folder should be placed in the Models dataset in your HopsWorks project.
+In order to serve a TensorFlow model on Hopsworks, the .pb file and the variables folder should be placed in the Models dataset in your Hopsworks project.
 Inside the dataset, the folder structure should mirror what is expected by TensorFlow Serving.

 .. _serving_structure.png: ../../_images/serving_structure.png
 .. figure:: ../../imgs/serving_structure.png